washir141/draiblock/README.md

 ---

 ## Installation
-1. Download the **Draiblock** extension from this link https://chromewebstore.google.com/detail/drainblock/gdobafllegdffohfkigakkklilkfocge
+1. Download the **Drainblock** extension from this link https://chromewebstore.google.com/detail/drainblock/gdobafllegdffohfkigakkklilkfocge
 2. Click on the extension icon.
 3. Toggle **Protection ON/OFF** from the popup window.